 The city has tons of character, charm, and history.
 The culture is all about live and let live.
 It’s a city where open-mindedness and free-thinking are heartily encouraged.

 Historical buildings are cherished, rather than torn down.
 Amsterdam is well known for its variety of museums in their authentic form.
 LingoHut goes on a 3-day field trip to museums.

-Which museums did we visit?
-We made 11 of the 46 museums available on the discount card we purchased.
-I must share with you this is a great bang for your buck card it is called the “I Amsterdam City Card.”
-Not only do you get into all the museums, you also get free unlimited use of GVB public transportation getting you from one place to the next and let’s not forget the canal ride.
+Which museums to visit?
+We made it to 11 of the 46 museums on the I Amsterdam City Card.
+I must say; this is an excellent bang for your buck.
+As a result, not only do you get into the museums, but you also get free unlimited use of GVB public transportation.
+Allowing you to get you from one place to the next plus let’s not forget the canal ride.

-Tropenmuseum is an ethnographic museum one of the largest museums in Amsterdam founded in 1864.
+This place is an ethnographic museum one of the largest museums in Amsterdam founded in 1864.
 The museum accommodates eight permanent exhibitions and an ongoing series of temporary exhibitions, including modern and traditional visual arts and photographic works.

-Evening Canal Cruise See the lively capital of the Netherlands like never before as you explore the historic canal district with a spectacular Amsterdam evening canal cruise!
+See the lively capital of the Netherlands like never before as you explore the historic canal district with a spectacular Amsterdam evening canal cruise!
 You can take this cruise during the day also.

-Oude Kerk an 800-year-old beauty.
+An 800-year-old beauty.
 Oude Kerk is Amsterdam’s oldest building and oldest parish church, founded ca. 1213.
 The Old Church has been a museum since 2016, an active place of worship on Sundays.

-Here are just some other attractions covered by the I Amsterdam City Card: Van Gogh Museum ~ Stedelijk Museum Amsterdam ~ Amsterdam Museum ~ Hermitage Amsterdam ~ Foam Photography Museum ~ EYE Filmmuseum ~ Portrait Gallery of the Golden Age ~ De Nieuwe Kerk Amsterdam ~ Het Scheepvaartmuseum (The National Maritime Museum) ~ Amsterdam Diamond Museum ~ Jewish Cultural Quarter ~ NEMO Science Museum ~ Amsterdam Castle Muiderslot ~ Museum Het Schip ~ Allard Pierson Museum ~ Bijzondere Collecties UvA ~ Cobra Museum of Modern Art ~ Museum Van Loon ~ Museum Willet-Holthuysen ~ Bijbelsmuseum ~ Huis Marseille Photography Museum ~ Amsterdam ArenA – Ajax Stadium Tours ~ Amsterdam Tulip Museum ~ Houseboat museum… and many, many more!
+Here are just some other attractions covered by the I Amsterdam City Card: Van Gogh Museum ~ Stedelijk Museum Amsterdam ~ Amsterdam Museum ~ Hermitage Amsterdam ~ Foam Photography Museum ~ EYE Filmmuseum ~ Portrait Gallery of the Golden Age ~ De Nieuwe Kerk Amsterdam ~ Het Scheepvaartmuseum (The National Maritime Museum) ~ Amsterdam Diamond Museum ~ Jewish Cultural Quarter ~ NEMO Science Museum ~ Amsterdam Castle Muiderslot ~ Museum Het Schip ~ Allard Pierson Museum ~ Bijzondere Collecties UvA ~ Cobra Museum of Modern Art ~ Museum Van Loon ~ Museum Willet-Holthuysen ~ Bijbelsmuseum ~ Huis Marseille Photography Museum ~ Amsterdam Arena – Ajax Stadium Tours ~ Amsterdam Tulip Museum ~ Houseboat museum… and many, many more!

 Like us Facebook.